1. Importance of Cost Savings

 So you avoided an increase in cost and that is an example of cost avoidance.

-Cost savings on other hand is tangible or also called ‘hard dollars’.
-CIPS refers this as cash releasing benefits.
+Cost savings, on the other hand, is tangible or also called ‘hard dollars’.
+CIPS refers to this as cash releasing benefits.

 Let’s take an example.

 You currently purchase printing paper from a supplier at $30 per case and you purchase 1000 cases annually.
 Assume nothing else changes, print volume etc. So the total annual cost in this case is $30 *1000 = $30,000

 As a result of a sourcing event, you were able to reduce the cost from $30 to $28 a case, a 6.6% reduction in cost.

 Now the total annual spend is $28*1000 = $28,000, resulting in savings of $2000 per year.